Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

     - **And now...run the `666_THE_SHELLCODE.py` muuaaahhahaha!**

-        - NOTE: If you not get the reverse shell maybe is because the firewall of Windows is enabled, disable it!:
+        - NOTE: If you not get the reverse shell maybe is maybe because one of the following:

+        - **First of all, check the `msfvenom` payload again!!!
+Maybe a finger error!**

+        - **The firewall of Windows is enabled, disable it!:**

         - Before running the the VMware or Virtual Machine with Kali, firewall of the "Host OS" must be turned off, so restart Kali!.